Become a Senior Angel

-- Occasional small, inexpensive, gifts ($2-$5), such as a box of tea or bar of scented soap
+Occasional small, inexpensive, gifts ($2-$5), such as a box of tea or bar of scented soap

-- Go to the Senior Angel website (a program of Chemo Angels) to understand the responsibilities of the program.
-If you are comfortable with the requirements, sign up to become a Senior Angel, you’ll be matched with a senior citizen.
+> - Go to the Senior Angel website (a program of Chemo Angels) to understand the responsibilities of the program.
+If you are comfortable with the requirements, sign up to become a Senior Angel, you’ll be matched with a older adult.

-- Send your senior once-a-week chatty letters, friendly cards, uplifting notes, children’s drawings and/or occasional small gift.
+> - Send your older friend once-a-week chatty letters, friendly cards, uplifting notes, children’s drawings and/or occasional small gift.

-- If you are participating in the Senior Angel program wants to emphasize that you’ll be making a long-term commitment to someone who may come to rely on you, so it’s vitally important that you are able to send your senior at least one piece of correspondence every week.
+> - If you are participating in the Senior Angel program wants to emphasize that you’ll be making a long-term commitment to someone who may come to rely on you, so it’s vitally important that you are able to send your older friend at least one piece of correspondence every week.
 Of course, commitment and reliability are important facets of any friendship.

-- What do you think an older person can teach us?
+> - What do you think an older person can teach us?
 What can we learn from them?
-(Explain that seniors can offer all of us their lifelong wisdom, experience and stories.)
+(Explain that older adults can offer all of us their lifelong wisdom, experience and stories.)

-- How would you feel if you couldn’t walk fast or couldn’t get out to visit your friends?
+> - How would you feel if you couldn’t walk fast or couldn’t get out to visit your friends?

-- If you were confined to your home or a particular place and couldn’t get out, what would you miss the most?
+> - If you were confined to your home or a particular place and couldn’t get out, what would you miss the most?

-Take it further
+> Take it further